animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

 ## <a id="configure-caching"></a>Configure Caching

-To use GemFire as a *caching provider* in Spring's [Cache Abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache) and have Spring Data for GemFire automatically create GemFire Regions for the caches required by your application service components, annotate your Spring, GemFire client, or server application class with `@EnableGemfireCaching` and `@EnableCachingDefinedRegions`  as follows:
+To use GemFire as a *caching provider* in Spring's [Cache Abstraction](https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#cache) and have Spring Data for VMware GemFire automatically create GemFire Regions for the caches required by your application service components, annotate your Spring, GemFire client, or server application class with `@EnableGemfireCaching` and `@EnableCachingDefinedRegions`  as follows: